rahulnetawat/kubernetes-notes/Kubernetes-in-Five-Minutes.md

 ServiceAccount: Defines a virtual user that can be assigned a Role or ClusterRole which contains a set of permissions scoped to a set of resources (eg. your user login on your machine)
 Role: Defines namespace-scoped resource access permissions.
 Linked to a ServiceAccount with namespace-scoped access via a RoleBinding resource
 ClusterRole: Defines cluster-wide resource access permissions.
 Linked to a ServiceAccount with cluster-wide access via a ClusterRoleBinding resource

+# Exposure
+Finally, there’s no use of an application that no one can access.
+After we’ve made the application happy and it’s running as expected, we expose it to the rest of the network/public internet for users and other services to access it.

+1. Service: Exposes a workload to the cluster.
+Think running npm start on a server application and your application being available on localhost:3000.
+Behind the scenes, your application is binding to a port on your computer.
+A Service defines that binding.
+2. Ingress: Exposes a Service to outside the cluster.
+Ever tried asking your co-worker to access your localhost:3000?
+Chances are you’d have ended up using ngrok or a similar tunneling software.
+An Ingress is basically an ngrok that exposes your localhost:3000 so it becomes accessible to a larger network.